 As 2013 comes to an end, I realise that a lot of my year was spent studying and writing haiku, something that seems to have become more a way of life for me than a poetry form.
 It’s as if I have started to see the world through a ‘haiku lens’, allowing me to focus more on little things, like dew on a spider’s web, a perfectly striped pebble on the beach or a rainbow reflected in a puddle.
-This may sound strange, but it’s good.
+This may sound strange, but it’s a good strange.

 In July I was fortunate enough to win a scholarship to attend the full week of the John Hewitt International Summer Scheme at the Marketplace Theatre in Armagh.
-I enrolled on Stewart Neville’s three day crime writing course and by drawing upon his experiences and giving us one-to-one feedback on an exercise, Stewart provided participants with a great insight into this genre.
+I enrolled on Stewart Neville’s three-day crime writing course and by drawing upon his experiences and giving us one-to-one feedback on an exercise, Stewart provided participants with a great insight into this genre.

 In September, my writing pal, Sue Morgan, helped me to organise a weekend writing break for our online writing group Splinter4all in Banbridge, County Down.
 We hired two beautiful stone cottages and the members of the group spent the time attending and presenting a variety of poetry and prose workshops.
-I facilitated a session on emotive poetry which was inspired by an event I attended in Belfast earlier in the year led by the great performance poet, Tony Walsh and he kindly allowed me to read some of his work at the event, which I think went down well.
-Meeting the Splinter gang ‘for real’ for the first time (they are scattered all over Ireland so I had never any of the others in person) was a bit daunting, but when they all started to arrive, it really did feel like meeting up with old friends again.
+I facilitated a session on emotive poetry which was inspired by an event I attended in Belfast earlier in the year led by the great performance poet, Tony Walsh and he kindly allowed me to read some of his work at the event, which went down well.
+Meeting the Splinter gang ‘for real’ for the first time (they are scattered all over Ireland so I had never met the others in person) was a bit daunting, but when they started to arrive, it really did feel like meeting up with old friends again.

-In October, I attended a very useful workshop in Banbridge library on editing poetry, run by the excellent poet Moyra Donaldson.
+In October, I attended a very useful workshop in Banbridge library on editing poetry, run by the excellent NI poet Moyra Donaldson.
 By encouraging me to be ruthless and lop off the beginning of an old poem I’d brought along, she showed me that less is often more.
 Kill those darlings!

 In November I had my first job as a ‘real’ poet when I conducted a series of six workshops in a school in Newcastle as part of the Belfast-based Community Arts Partnership Poetry in Schools Programme as Poetry Facilitator.
 It was great fun and I cried when reading the letters of thanks I received from the pupils – all twenty of them!

+Black and white version of my ‘Winter Woodland Scene’ painting.
 Thanks to Dave Morehouse at Postcard Poems and Prose for helping me with the text for my cards on Redbubble